What is a joint bank account?

 Deciding between an authorized user, joint bank account, or power of attorney is a deeply personal choice that depends on your loved one’s level of independence, their financial needs, and the degree of shared responsibility you’re both comfortable with.
 Each option comes with its own responsibilities and potential impacts to relationship dynamics, which is why honest conversations with your loved one are essential.
 It’s also important to seek guidance from experts, such as lawyers or financial advisors, to fully understand your options.

 Huntington is here to support you and your loved one’s financial independence.
-You can begin the Caregiver Banking enrollment process online, or you can reach out to a Huntington Financial Advisor® to learn more about estate planning and safeguarding your loved one’s assets‡.
+You can begin the Caregiver Banking enrollment process through My Circle online or in the mobile app, or you can reach out to a Huntington Financial Advisor® to learn more about estate planning and safeguarding your loved one’s assets‡.